-We exist to provide superior stockholder returns by assembling a high-growth and diverse portfolio of hotels, combined with a sound and flexible balance sheet reflecting low cost of capital.
-Our long-term strategy has four critical components:
+We seek to provide superior stockholder returns by assembling a diversified portfolio of high-growth hotels, combined with a sound and flexible balance sheet reflecting low cost debt, an extended maturity profile and substantial liquidity.
+Our long-term strategy has five critical components:

-- Portfolio Quality and Diversity - we are assembling a portfolio of high-growth hotels located in gateway and resort markets with high barriers-to-entry and limited supply growth that will provide stable returns through the lodging cycles.
-We seek to dispose of non-strategic hotels that don’t meet our investment criteria and acquire properties that further our strategic plan and provide returns above our cost of capital.
+- Portfolio Quality and Diversity - we are investing in our core portfolio of high-growth hotels located in gateway and resort markets with high barriers-to-entry with limited supply growth, while we sell hotels that do not meet our criteria for continued investment (non-strategic hotels).

-- Long-Term Leverage - we are steadily reducing our outstanding indebtedness, primarily from proceeds from asset sales, to achieve leverage levels that are readily managed through economic and industry cycles.
+- Long-Term Leverage - we are steadily reducing our outstanding debt to achieve leverage levels that are readily managed through economic and industry cycles.

-- Cost of Debt; Staggered and Extended Maturities - we opportunistically refinance higher-cost debt, taking advantage of low interest rates to reduce our cost of debt and stagger and extend maturities well into the future.
+- Cost of Debt; Staggered and Extended Maturities - we opportunistically refinance higher-cost debt to lower our weighted average interest rates as well as stagger and extend maturities well into the future.